nus-cs1010/2324-s1/docs/guides/exercises.md

 ### Feedback

-Only the latest submission of each question will be reviewed at by the tutors after the deadline.
+Only the latest submission of each question will be reviewed by the tutors after the deadline.

 The dimension for review includes correctness, design, style, efficiency, and documentation.
-Each submission will be grouped in one of four categories:
+Each submission will be categorized as one of the following four categories:

 - Excellent
 - Good